acidanthera/BrcmPatchRAM/README.md

 ### BlueToolFixup.kext

 Required for macOS 12 or newer, as in macOS 12 Apple has changed parts of the Bluetooth stack from kernel-space to user-space as detailed in [acidanthera/bugtracker#1669](https://github.com/acidanthera/bugtracker/issues/1669).
+Requires Lilu 1.5.4+

 Do not use it with BrcmBluetoothInjector for macOS 12 or newer.

 ### Supported Devices